The Secrets Within 11-14

 How can we create and improve a robot capable of safely exploring hidden places?

-Learners work through the engineering design process to create a prototype of a surface-based exploration robot.
-They apply engineering principles of systems thinking and creative problem solving to design a prototype robot that is functional, adaptable, and capable of navigating difficult spaces.
+Learners work through the Engineering Design Cycle to create a prototype of a surface-based exploration robot.
+They apply systems thinking and creative problem solving to design a prototype robot that is functional, adaptable, and capable of navigating difficult spaces.

 The Sustainable Development Goals (SDGs) adopted by all United Nations Member States in 2015, provide a shared blueprint for peace and prosperity for people and the planet, now and into the future.
 These sessions support Goals 9 and 15, which aim to build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation; to protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss.